 Learn more with Systems Change and the Next Economy: Regenerative Design for People & the Planet

-Join us this February 23-24 in Santa Cruz, CA to spend the weekend learning about all of this and more with Marco Vangelisti!
+Join us February 23-24, 2019, in Santa Cruz, CA to spend the weekend learning about all of this and more with Marco Vangelisti!
 Register online here.
-Additional information about the Systems Change & The Next Economy course, including dates, workshop titles, and instructor biographies for our January, March, and April workshops, is available at http://santacruzpermaculture.com/economy/
+Additional information about the Systems Change & The Next Economy course, including dates, workshop titles, and instructor biographies for our January, March, and April workshops, is available at https://santacruzpermaculture.com/economy/

 About Marco Vangelisti